 Personal Income Tax

 In 1987, the Colorado Legislature adopted a flat tax structure that greatly simplifies the determination of Colorado income tax liability.
-The individual income tax rate for tax years commencing on or after January 1, 2000 is 4.63% of Colorado taxable income.
+The individual income tax rate effective January 1, 2022, is 4.55%.
 When comparing tax revenues relative to personal income, Colorado places 48th among the 50 states for state level taxes.

 The City of Dacono does not assess an occupational tax.